ajboni/drafft-docs/content/en/docs/04__features/02__script_editor.md

 ![Script Editor Example](/img/scripting-01.png)

-Drafft supports scripting in several languages complimenting each one with its very simple own speech language which helps to extract and identify text for voice-overs, emotions, commands and functions.
+Drafft supports scripting in several languages complimenting each one with its very simple own speech language which helps to extract and identify text for voice-overs, expressions, commands and functions.

 Everything is converted to standard JSON when exporting, making the import process on the game engine quite straightforward.